tidymodels/dials/man/rmd/sfd_notes.md

 Latin hypercube and maximum entropy designs use random numbers to make the designs.

-By default, [grid_space_filling()] will try to use a pre-optimized space-filling design from [`https://www.spacefillingdesigns.nl/`](https://www.spacefillingdesigns.nl/) (see Husslage _et al_, 2011).
-If no design is available, then a maximum entropy design is created.
+By default, [grid_space_filling()] will try to use a pre-optimized space-filling design from [`https://www.spacefillingdesigns.nl/`](https://www.spacefillingdesigns.nl/) (see Husslage _et al_, 2011) or using a uniform design.
+If no pre-made design is available, then a maximum entropy design is created.